MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Lockers/index4.md

 ## Tasks

-1. Using the class code provided, implement functions for the search use cases.
+1. Using the class and data provided, implement the top level design.